catwell/www.warp10.io/howto/create-a-udf.md

 .
 You UDF class must then implement the function `apply` which will be called when your UDF is invoked.

-Additionally, your UDF can implement the method `isProtected` which returns a boolean indicating whether your UDF can be invoked from anywhere (`false`) or only from within server side macros (`true`)
+Additionally, your UDF can implement the method `isProtected` which returns a boolean indicating whether your UDF can be invoked from anywhere (`false`) or only from within server side macros or secure scripts (`true`)

 ## Getting starterd